-In Kentucky, where I live, there are whiskey collections that are worth more than most people’s retirement accounts or their houses, and outside of Kentucky there are extensive collections of Scotch, Japanese whisky, Canadian whisky, Irish whiskey and everything in between.
+In Kentucky, where I live, there are whisky collections that are worth more than most people’s retirement accounts or their houses, and outside of Kentucky, there are extensive collections of Scotch, Japanese whisky, Canadian whisky, Irish whisky and everything in between.
 The concept of insurance for such collections isn’t as unusual as one might think.
-After all, Lloyds of London once insured Betty Grable’s legs for $1 million, and if you had a sizable collection of rare whiskey wouldn’t you want to protect it?
+After all, Lloyds of London once insured Betty Grable’s legs for $1 million, and if you had a sizable collection of rare whisky wouldn’t you want to protect it?

 “It’s up to the collector when they want to transfer the financial risk of their collection to an insurer,” says UK-based Insurance Broker Graeme Dempster with Bruce Stevenson.
 “Depending on the values at risk it would be prudent to insure bottles from the immediate moment of purchase.
 That way, should something happen to them from the point of purchase to their final resting location, cover will apply.
 It is whilst in transit or being moved, that loss or damage is most likely to occur.
 There is no minimum value to insure in respect of the policy we can provide in the UK.
 We usually find that collectors decide to contact us once their household insurance cannot or won’t accommodate the insurance of their collection.
 If it is a commercial entity and again depending on values at risk, it would be best to insure immediately.
 Management can therefore demonstrate that they have been diligent in arranging protection for their asset.”

 As collecting becomes more popular, collections continue to grow in size and in value.
-Twenty years ago the concept of whiskey collections was a novelty.
+Twenty years ago the concept of whisky collections was a novelty.
 Think about all those people who collected Beanie Babies!
-These days whiskey is seen as having greater stability in its value than such fads of the past.
+These days whisky is seen as having greater stability in its value than such fads of the past.